-Companies want only those people on board who are able to be cool and calm at all points in time.
+Companies want only those people on board who can be cool and calm at all points in time.
 Even if your demands are not met for whatever reason, you should just be mature about it and not act like a fighter.

-Pouting and crying is not something which is acceptable in a work environment.
+Pouting and crying is not acceptable in a work environment.

 13. A lack of respect for authority:

-Respecting authorities is something which comes naturally to some people.
-Yet on the other hand there are others who simply cannot bear the thought of adhering to authority.
+Respecting authorities is something that comes naturally to some people.
+Yet, on the other hand, others simply cannot bear the thought of adhering to authority.

 So when you go for an interview, pay respect to people who are accomplished and senior to you.